 Fear of ________________

 People judge!
-But all judgment is just a reflection of how that person’s limited beliefs and how they feel by themselves.
+But all judgment is just a reflection of how that person’s limiting beliefs and how they feel by themselves.
 That’s okay!

 Remember it has absolutely nothing to do with you.